Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified three projects likely to affect the region: Warrego Highway - Mount Crosby Road Interchange Upgrade, Queensland Energy and Jobs Plan (SuperGrid), Centenary Motorway (Darra - Yamanto) planning, and Ipswich Public Transport Improvements.
-The following list details those most relevant.
+AreaSearch identified two projects potentially affecting this region: Warrego Highway - Mount Crosby Road Interchange Upgrade and Centenary Motorway (Darra - Yamanto) planning.
+Other notable projects include Cunningham Highway Upgrade and South East Queensland Inland Rail Project, though the following list focuses on those most relevant.

 Professional plan users can use the search below to filter and access additional projects.